DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * :guilabel:`Vertical Reference System`: If the CRS of your project is compound one (including a Z dimension), then the vertical CRS used for the project will be the vertical component of the project CRS.
   If your project CRS is horizontal, then you can select a specific vertical CRS by clicking on the |setProjection| :sup:`Select CRS`.

+  When set, the :guilabel:`Vertical CRS` is used by default for new 3D map views, elevation profile views and Z value of some layer types in the "Identify results" panel.
 * :guilabel:`Elevation Range`: helps you define the :guilabel:`Lower` and :guilabel:`Upper` limits
   for the :ref:`elevation controller <elevation_controller>` in the project.